rackerlabs/support-how-to/content/exchange/set-up-microsoft-exchange-email-forwarding.md

    <img src="{% asset_path exchange/set-up-microsoft-exchange-email-forwarding/hex-forward-contact-4.png %}" />

-8. In the mailbox list, click the mailbox name that you would like to forward.
+8. In the mailbox list, select the name of the mailbox that you would like to forward.
 9. Click the **Mail Forwarding** tab.
 On the Mail Forwarding screen, select **Forward to an Exchange address within this domain**.

    **Note:** Forwarding to an Exchange address within another domain on this account will work only if both domains are on the same Exchange server.
-If you are not sure if both domains are on the same Exchange server, the method of creating a contact will work regardless.
+If you are not sure if both domains are on the same Exchange server, create a contact for the domain you want to forward to.

-11. Select the **Save copies of forwarded email** option.
+10. Select the **Save copies of forwarded email** option.

        <img src="{% asset_path exchange/set-up-microsoft-exchange-email-forwarding/hex-forward-contact-6.png %}" />